 Code:

-Let's take an example to illustrate how to make a dictionary using Initializer List Constructor in C++:
+Let's consider an example to demonstrate the process of creating a dictionary using the Initializer List Constructor in C++:

 #include <iostream>